 So I have my catwalk analysis, I have my mood board, but how do I make the trend wearable and to fit in with my wardrobe?
 I do this using both Pinterest and Instagram.
 Pinterest is perfect for searching a particular item of clothing and showing you how to wear it.
 For example, if the Intarsia wrap jacket or cardigan is the must-have hero item, then type in Intarsia wrap cardigan outfit.
 Your feed will bring up a multitude of looks, in this instance, they are mostly styled with jeans and boots.
 For Instagram, in the case of the Desert Rose theme, it’s not so easy to search.
 But by following my favourite fashion bloggers, at some point, they will all start to showcase their take on this new trend.

 So now I have my trend, how to wear it and an idea of what the key pieces are.
 But how does this fit my style and how will I make this look work for my lifestyle?
 Especially as my new year’s style resolution was to invest in forever items.
 Those wardrobe essentials that are not so much trend led and work hard to pull my look together.
 The look that resonates with me the most is feminine and pretty blouses.
 They instantly refresh my wardrobe and can be worn with chunky knit cardigans or my camel coat.
 This H&M Broderie blouse is beautiful and inexpensive, which is perfect when I only want to dip my toes into a trend.

-Do you find it hard making trends or must have peices work for you?
+Do you find it hard making trends or must have pieces work for you?
 Then I would love to help.
-Either join our Mummy Style Facebook Page or email me direct and I will make spring summer work for you x
+Either join our Mummy Style Facebook Page or email me directly and I will make spring summer work for you x